Search results for interviewing attorneys

 • Decision #1: Trial or Plea

-PRACTICE Role Playing: Your Allocution and your attorney’s Statement, for the Sentencing Hearing
+PRACTICE Role Playing: Your Allocution and Your Attorney’s Statement for the Sentencing Hearing

-The Memorandum was given by your Attorney
+The Memorandum will be given by your Attorney

 • Your Presentence Interview (PSI)